 \section{Introduction}

 Clusters of galaxies present the most prominent structures in the Universe given they are the largest self-gravitating objects.
-Their distribution and abundance accommodate critical information on the geometry of the Universe and the growth of the structures \citep{Bohringer2014, Planck2016XXIV}, which often require the measurements of their total mass.
-Robust estimates of cluster mass rely on the strong constraints from spatially resolved dynamics, which also makes clusters excellent laboratories for testing various dark matter (DM) models and alternative theories of gravity.
+Their distribution and abundance accommodate critical information on the geometry of the Universe and the growth of structures \citep{Bohringer2014, Planck2016XXIV}, which often require measurements of their total mass.
+Robust estimates of cluster masses rely on constraints from spatially resolved dynamics, which also makes clusters excellent laboratories for testing various dark matter (DM) models and alternative theories of gravity \citep[e.g.][]{Angus2008}.

-Hot X-ray emitting gas is the most commonly used dynamical tracer to derive the dynamical mass profiles, given galaxy clusters are generally X-ray selected and their X-ray surface brightness profiles are usually available.
-Recent observations have managed to measure radially varying temperature profiles \citep[e.g.][]{Ghirardini2019, Liu2022}, resulting in more accurate estimates for the total mass.
+Hot X-ray emitting gas under the assumption of hydrostatic equilibrium is the most commonly used dynamical tracer to derive the dynamical mass profiles of galaxy clusters, given that they are generally X-ray selected and their X-ray surface brightness profiles are usually available.
+Recent observations have managed to measure radially varying temperature profiles \citep[e.g.][]{Ghirardini2019, Liu2023}, resulting in more accurate estimates for the total mass.
 The assumption of hydrostatic equilibrium is sometimes in question due to the existence of non-thermal pressure \citep{Lau2009,Nelson2014}.
 Perhaps more interestingly, the cosmological constraints from cluster counts \citep{Planck2016XXIV} is in tension with that from the cosmic microwave background \citep[CMB,][]{Planck2016XIII}, which can be resolved by introducing a 40\% bias in mass.
 These discrepancies have motivated studies comparing hydrostatic mass with that measured with other approaches, usually gravitational lensing.
 Gravitational lensing \citep{Postman2012, Umetsu2016} measures the deflection of photons from background sources which does not assume dynamical equilibrium.
 As such, it is considered the most reliable method, but it has only be applied to a subset of galaxy clusters and subject to projection effects.